 To start exploring the administrative side of healthcare, you may work as a patient representative.
 This career path requires daily contact with patients, whether it be by phone, email, or face-to-face contact.
-On average, patient representatives earn $31,200 per year in Kentucky (Bureau of Labor Statistics, 2016).
-O*Net expects demand for patient representatives to jump 17% by the year 2024 (O*Net, 2016).
+On average, patient representatives earn $34,490 per year in Kentucky.
+Demand for patient representative jobs is forecast to remain steady between 2018 and 2028.

 After learning about medical records and informatics, you may be ready to apply for medical records technician positions.
-The average annual salary in this position is $36,010 (BLS, 2016).
-Demand is growing quickly, as job growth is expected to hit 27% by 2024 (O*Net, 2016).
+The average annual salary in this position is $44,230.
+Demand is growing quickly, as job growth is expected to hit 11% for the full decade leading up to 2028.

 At each level of management in a healthcare facility, you may find medical services managers.
-In Kentucky, the average healthcare administration salary for health services managers is $91,550 per year (BLS, 2016).
-A 35% increase in job openings may occur between 2014 and 2024 (O*Net, 2016).
+In Kentucky, the average healthcare administration salary for health services managers is $94,600 per year.
+A 16% increase in job openings is projected between 2018 and 2028.